rabstolaf/bwsys/06_golden-node-configuration.md

 ## 6. OpenMPI

-Follow the exact same steps as you did for your headnode.
-Refer to [this document](02_configuring-the-headnode.md) to recall what you have to do.
-You can `scp` the `.tar.gz` file from your headnode to your golden node instead of downloading it again from the internet.
+* Since we've mounted the `/opt` folder, the golden node can access all the files needed to run OpenMPI.
+So, all you have to do is run the same script you wrote earlier to link the binaries in `/opt/openmpi/bin/` to your local `/usr/bin/`
+* `$ ./mpi_script.sh`

 ***